Shanssea/pgvector_demo/README.md

     ```
     docker run -d --name pgvector -e POSTGRES_PASSWORD=<YOUR_PASSWORD> -p 5432:5432 pgvector/pgvector:pg16
     ```
 3. Wait until deployment is complete.
-You can access the deployed container with SSH connection.
+Then you can access the deployed container with SSH connection.
     ```
     docker exec -it pgvector sh
     ```